EXPath

 Machine

 XPath is great.
-Languages based on XPath, such as XQuery, XSLT and XProc, are great.
-The XPath recommendation provides a frame within which you can write expressions that will evaluate the same way in a lot of processors, written using plenty of different languages, in a lot of different environments, in an XML database, an in-memory processor, on a server or a client.
+XPath-based languages like XQuery, XSLT, and XProc, are great.
+The XPath recommendation provides a foundation for writing expressions that evaluate the same way in a lot of processors, written in different languages, running in different environments, in XML databases, in in-memory processors, in servers or in clients.

-Other projects exist to define extensions for languages tightly bound to XPath, as the famous EXSLT, and the more recent EXQuery and EXProc projects.
+Other projects exist to define extensions for XPath-based languages or languages using XPath, as the famous EXSLT, and the more recent EXQuery and EXProc projects.
 We think that those projects are really useful and fill a gap in the XML core technologies landscape.
-But we think also they should not reinvent their own wheels, when working at the XPath level (when that makes sense) would permit to share common work.
-This is just following the brilliant idea of XSLT and XQuery working groups at the W3C which joined their efforts in defining together XPath 2.0: far from competing with those projects, the idea is to promote collaboration between them.
+Nevertheless, working at the XPath level allows common solutions when there is no sense in reinventing the wheel over and over again.
+This is just following the brilliant idea of the W3C's XSLT and XQuery working groups, which joined forces to define XPath 2.0 together.
+EXPath purpose is not to compete with other projects, but collaborate with them.

 Standard function libraries

-The easiest way to provide new features to XPath is to define extension functions.
-We plan to provide several function libraries that each addresses a specific area.
-For instance performing HTTP requests, using WebDAV, reading and writing ZIP files (like EPUB eBook, Open XML and OpenDocument files,) parsing and serializing XML and HTML documents, executing XSLT transforms and XQuery queries, etcetera.
+The easiest way to improve XPath is by defining extension functions.
+We plan to provide several function libraries.
+Each library focuses on a specific area.
+For instance performing HTTP requests, using WebDAV, reading and writing ZIP files (like EPUB eBooks, Open XML and OpenDocument files,) parsing and serializing XML and HTML documents, executing XSLT transforms and XQuery queries, etcetera.

 Packaging System

-An important contribution to the X* community is the packaging system of EXPath.
-The goal is to be able to package any set of X* files into a single ZIP file, with enough information to be installed within a processor.
-You can for instance use it to deliver an XSLT library of stylesheets that transforms DocBook into HTML, or XQuery files providing support for Google REST Web services.
+An important contribution to the XML community is the EXPath Packaging System.
+The goal is to be able to package any set of XML Core Technology files in a single archive, with enough information to be installed by a processor.
+You can for instance use it to deliver an XSLT library of stylesheets for transforming DocBook to HTML, or XQuery files providing support for Google REST Web services.
 Of course, packaging extension functions (written in a processor-dependent language) is also supported.

 XPath usage contexts

-XPath is a language used embedded in many other languages, as XSLT, XQuery, Java, C#, Perl, Python...
-But it is also used in different contexts: in a standalone XSLT transform, as part of an XQuery on an XML Database, in a server environment, in a system performing XML streaming or an in-memory-tree-based system.
+XPath is embedded in many other languages: XSLT, XQuery, Java, C#, Perl, and Python, to name a few.
+But it is also used in different contexts: standalone XSLT transforms, as part of an XQuery on an XML Database, in server environments, in XML streaming systems as well as in in-memory-tree-based systems.

-All those different environments have their own particularities.
-It would be interesting for instance to define how one can access the HTTP request context info on a web server (getting header values, setting response Content-Type, etc.)
+All of these different contexts have their own peculiarities.
+It would be interesting for instance to define how one can access the HTTP request context info on a web server (to get header values, set the Content-Type for the response, and so on).

-Like the Java Servlet specification does not only define a set of classes and methods, we should here define how the container must behave, what information it must provide and how it must react to some XPath expression evaluation.
+Just as the Java Servlet specification does not only offer a bunch of classes and methods, we should here define how the container must behave, what information it must provide and how it must react to XPath expression.
+The Webapp Module defines such a web container.

 Let me in!

-This is simple.
+Helping is simple!
 Read through this website, and join the list.
-You can help by providing use cases, writing specifications, implement them, or simply by using existing extensions.
+Providing use cases, writing and improving specifications, implementing them, or simply using existing extensions are all great ways to help.

 The process

-But the whole point of this project is to be pragmatic and to provide concrete extensions, ready to be used and well-defined.
-Sounds rational, isn't it?
+But this project is all about providing pragmatic, concrete extensions: well-defined, and ready to be used.
+Sounds rational, doesn't it?
 And the best way to help us to help you is to take part in the process.
 Communicate, send your own use cases, send prototype implementations, write a draft for a specification, report bugs...